Types of Emergency Electrical Household Threats

 Outdated Electricity Meters

 If you encounter one of the above or suspect an emergency electrician may be needed for any other reason, do not hesitate to reach out.
 Our emergency electricians are Level 2 certified so are qualified to perform any electrical repair or installation.
-Once we identify the cause, we’ll provide an upfront quote so that there are no hidden surprises.
+Once we identify the cause of electrical threats, we’ll provide an upfront quote so that there are no hidden surprises.
 We’ll then eliminate the risk on the spot, and depending on the issue at hand, provide a same-day repair or replacement.